aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 - An [AWS IoT Rule](#example-for-transforming-a-lorawan-binary-payload) for transforming incoming LoRaWAN binary payloads and acting on the resulting JSON.
 In this sample, the IoT Rule uses a [republish action](https://docs.aws.amazon.com/iot/latest/developerguide/republish-rule-action.html) to republish transformed payload to another MQTT topic.
 You can use a similar approach to customize the rule actions for the requirements of your application.

 You can quickly test this sample by [deploying these resources using AWS SAM](#step-1-deploy-the-sample-in-your-aws-account).
-If you prefer to build your own binary transformation routine for an LoRaWAN device, please follow this [step-by-step guidance](#how-to-build-transformation-routine-for-your-lorawan-device).
+If you prefer to build your own binary transformation decoder for a LoRaWAN device, please follow this [step-by-step guidance](#how-to-build-and-deploy-a-binary-decoder-for-your-lorawan-device).

 ## Solution Architecture